ggn/voice-powered-analytics/README-Alexa.md

 ![](./media/images/Alexa_Lab_02.png)

 3. Test your skill with the **Service Simulator**.
 To validate that your skill is working as expected, use the Service Simulator.
-In the **Enter Utterance** text box, type "What’s my reinvent twitter sentiment"
+In the **Enter Utterance** text box, type "What’s my tweet count"
   ![](./media/images/Alexa_Lab_16.gif)
 4. Under the Service Response, you should see your metric's response under: *Response > Output Speech > Text*.
 If you see errors, check out the **Troubleshooting** tips below.
 5. Other testing methods to consider: